MCPCapital/HarmonizeProject/README.md

 Perform this once:
 * git clone https://github.com/MCPCapital/harmonizeproject.git

+Then, to start the program:
 * cd harmonizeproject

-Then, to start the program:
+* screen
-* ./harmonizeproject.py -c -a -s
+* ./harmonizeproject.py -CommandLineArgumentsGoHere
+* Ctrl+A , Ctrl+D
+* Feel free to disconnect from the device.
+To resume the terminal use       *screen -r
+* Press ENTER to safely stop the program.
+Using Ctrl+C works but does not formally end the entertainment streaming session for an additional 10 seconds, rendering the lights uncommunicable.

 Command line arguments:
 * -v (verbose)
 * -g {#} Use specific entertainment group number

 Configurable values within the scripts:
 * 'breadth' within function 'averageimage' - determines the % of the edges of the screen to use in calculations.
 Default is 15%.